Live Demo: Get Started with MotherDuck & See the NEW Instant Preview Mode!Register Now

 • You can make shares easily discoverable and queryable by all users in your Organization.

-• Alternatively, you can use share URLs to limit whom you share the data with.
+• Alternatively, you can use hidden share URLs to limit access to specific people in your organization you share the URL with.

 Sharing in MotherDuck works as follows: